 Dr Richardson is a researcher with a broad background including research in endangerment theory, conservation genetics and conservation policy.
-He has experience in environmental research/taxonomic revisions in mammal, pest mammals, freshwater fish, pelagic and benthic chordates, terrestrial gastropods, insect communities, wastewater management, spiders and red listing procedures.
+He has experience in environmental research/taxonomic revisions in mammal, pest mammals, freshwater fish, pelagic and benthic chordates, terrestrial gastropods, insect communities, wastewater management, spiders and Red Listing procedures.
 He is currently an Honorary Research Fellow (CSIRO, National Research Collections Australia).
-Dr Richardson is the author and co-author of over 100 publications and has supervised over 30 Honours, Masters and PhD students.
+Dr Richardson is the author and co-author of more than 100 publications and has supervised more than 30 Honours, Masters and PhD students.